lelegard/winkbdlayouts/README.md

 - Rename all files as `kbdXXYYY.*` in the new directory.
 - Update the files `kbdXXYYY.rc` and `kbdXXYYY.reg` with the appropriate names and descriptions.
-- Update the key tables in `kbdXXYYY.c` or generate a new one from an existing keyboard layout DLL using the `reverse` tool.
+- Update the key tables in `kbdXXYYY.c`.
 - The file `kbdXXYYY.vcxproj` does not need any modification.
 - Before building it for the first time, open `winkbdlayouts.sln` with Visual Studio, right-click on the solution => "Add" => "Existing Project" and